fflughiraeth/srpusher/README.md

 1. Fetch information on the room list of SR. This includes the room list and users in that room.
 1. Save the online users list to Redis.
 This list is compared with the list that retrieved last time, and those who were online last time but don't exist this time, are assumed to be offlin-ed users.
 The online user list is stored on a *Set* of Redis, *sdiff* is used for difference detection.
 1. If any of the users who went online this time *you  pinned*, the room and users information will be notified via PushOver.
 1. In foreground mode, it after waiting, then returns to the begeninning.
-In Run Once, exits immediately.
+In *Run once*, it exits immediately.

 ## uninstall